| Site Map | Search Warsailors.com | |

 M/S Duala To Duala on the "Ships starting with D" page.
 Owner: A/S Castillo Built by Götaverken A/B, Gothenburg, Sweden in 1938.
 Captain: Ole Thommesen 1st engineer on this ship from Jan. until July-1943 was Adolf K. Lines.
-He had previously been on board Langanger until she was requisitioned and later served on Gabon (1944).
+He had previously been on board Langanger until she was requisitioned.
+He later served on Gabon (1944).
 Some more crew members are named in the narrative further down on this page.
-Related items on this website:
+Related items on this website: Her voyages are listed on these original images from the Norwegian National Archives: Please compare the above voyages with Arnold Hague's Voyage Record below.

 According to the first external website that I've linked to at the end of this page, Duala sailed in station 34 of Convoy OA 55 in Dec.-1939.
 This convoy departed Southend on Dec.
-18, joined up with Convoy OB 55 from Liverpool on Dec.
+18 and joined up with Convoy OB 55 from Liverpool on Dec.
 20, the combined convoy forming Convoy OG 11, which arrived Gibraltar on Dec.
 26 (see ships in all OG convoys).
 Note that A. Hague has not included Duala in OA 55 (external link); However, he has a British Diala in station 34, perhaps there's a mix up here?
 (I have no way of knowing which is correct).
+From Page 1 of the archive documents, we learn that she was on her way from Norway to Bermuda when war broke out in Norway on Apr.
+9-1940.
+She arrived Bermuda on Apr.
+12, remaining there for over a month (unless voyages are missing from the record), before proceeding to Casablanca on May 18.
+She later headed to Bordeaux and then on to Dakar, where she arrived June 24.
 Duala was one of 26 Norwegian ships interned in West and North Africa - See this page for a list of all 26.
 As usual, different sources give different dates and information.
 "Nortraships flåte" says she was interned in Dakar on June 24-1940, later requisitioned and renamed St. Sabine.
 Returned to Nortraship on March 3-1943 as Duala (following the Allied invasion).
 A French visitor to my website has given me the following from French records: She sailed from Casablanca on May 31-1940 in convoy 1-K* under French escort.
 At Brest early June-1940.
-Sailed from Brest on June 13-1940 in convoy 50-BF** under French escort (compare to A. Hague's info in the Voyage Record).
+Sailed from Brest on June 13-1940 in convoy 50-BF** under French escort (compare with A. Hague's info in the Voyage Record, as well as Page 1).
 Arrived Casablanca on June 19.
 Seized in Dakar in July-1940.
 Under French flag at Dakar in 1941 as Ste Sabine.
 According to Guri Hjeltnes ("Handelsflåten i krig") Duala had 28 Norwegian crew, 1 of whom went home while 20 managed to escape; I have the names of 7 of them (from "Krigsseileren", Issue No. 4, 1984, which has an article about a reunion of the 7, 43 years after the event).
-They were Deckboys Sverre Solberg and Otto Kristian Jørgensen***, (both 16 years old at the time), Cook Ingvald Heimgård, Ordinary Seamen Anker Thorbjørnsen and Leif Kristiansen, Engineer Assistant Lars Gjelstad, and Messboy Harry Hansen.
+They were Deckboys Sverre Solberg and Otto Kristian Jørgensen*** (both 16 years old at the time), Cook Ingvald Heimgård, Ordinary Seamen Anker Thorbjørnsen and Leif Kristiansen, Engineer Assistant Lars Gjelstad, and Messboy Harry Hansen.

 Related external links: Back to Duala on the "Ships starting with D" page.